 “The damages were claimed in respect of a nuisance said to be caused through the pollution of Fairy Creek which flows past plaintiff’s hotel and grounds to the detriment of plaintiff s and his family’s health, and the injury of his business.
 The jury awarded plaintiff £500.”

 Theodore Bode died aged 74 in September 1912 leaving his widow, Mary and a son, George managing what had by this time become known as the Victoria Hotel.
 The Illawarra Mercury’s obituary reported he died from heart failure after a bout of pneumonia: “The business of the hotel was conducted by deceased for over 30 years – a record for any hotel on the coast…”

 The Mercury again reported in April 1923 that Bode’s widow was retiring from the pub: “Mr George Bode, who takes the hotel over from his mother, is a popular citizen, having been his mother’s business manager for many years, and his wife, during her stay in Wollongong, has proved that she will become a popular hostess of the Hotel Victoria.
 The grounds of the Hotel Victoria have always been admired, the late TC Bode being an enthusiastic horticulturist as well as a musician”.

 Mary Bode died at the age of 80 in November 1926, the same year the old pub was renovated with a brick façade.

-Today (2010) the North Wollongong Hotel (pictured above) is owned by the Laundy Group.
+The North Wollongong Hotel (pictured below) was owned by the Laundy Group in 2010.